ReconfigureIO/UX/docs/source/tutorial_1_hist_parallel.rst

 Tutorial 1 – Setup and workflow
 ===============================================
-.. admonition:: Make sure you're up to date.
+.. topic:: Make sure you're up to date.

     Run ``reco version`` to check your installation.
 Our current version is |reco_version|.
 If you need to update run ``reco update`` or see our :ref:`install/update instructions <install>`.